open-contracting/deploy/docs/reference/index.rst

 -  `Hetzner <https://robot.your-server.de/server>`__ for Kingfisher, managed by Open Data Services

    -  Contact: code@opendataservices.coop
+   -  The 'opencontractingpartnership' and 'opencontracting-dogsbody' users have full access.
+The 'opencontracting' user has limited access.

 -  `Bytemark <https://panel.bytemark.co.uk/servers>`__ for all others, managed by Open Data Services

    -  Contact: code@opendataservices.coop
+   -  The 'opendataservices' user has secondary access to the 'opencontracting' account.

 -  GitHub Pages for the `Extension Explorer <https://extensions.open-contracting.org/>`__